Rishie123/Solar_Orbiter_Anomalies/Readme.md

 5 May to 11 May are identified as anomalous dates by the model.
 This is consistent with the fact that the spacecraft was having high noise period around that time ( https://www.cosmos.esa.int/web/soar/support-data )
 - Feature Importance Plot: This is simply embedded from the explainability folder using the Dash HTML component Iframe

-2. **Deploying using Render** - I have deployed the dashboard on the web using render, largely by following this tutorial
+2. **Deploying using Render** - I have deployed the dashboard on the web using render, largely by following a tutorial
 - Please follow this tutorial for doing the same https://www.youtube.com/watch?v=XWJBJoV5yww&t=0s
 - For the same, you will find the entire Dashboard named as app and all the needed things within src folder in the DeployWithRender folder
-- Be in the DeployWithRender directory
+- Copy the DeployWithRender directory and open it in a separate project to avoid nested git repositories
-- Ensure you have dash-tools installed, it is their in requirements.txt ( so I am assuming it is installed )
+- Ensure you have dash-tools installed, it is their in requirements.txt ( so I am assuming it is installed or do pip install dash-tools)
 - type "dashtools gui" in terminal
 - Go to Deploy section on the newly opened page
 - Open your file there, by putting the path of your folder in the text box
+- Follow the instruction further in the tutorial and you will be able to deploy it, just like this: https://my-render-jh3k.onrender.com/

 ## Scalability